G5DeathMarch/G5Stan/README.md

 /gif {searchterm}
-	-This sends a search term to the giphy API and responds to the specified chat with the first gif returned from the API
+	-This sends a search term to the giphy API and responds to the specified chat with a random gif from the
+	API

 /cheerup